-The contracting authority must define in the procurement documents the evidence to be provided by an economic operator to demonstrate its technical and professional capacity 123.
+The contracting authority must define in the procurement documents the evidence to be provided by an economic operator to demonstrate its technical and professional capacity.
 It may request one or more of the following documents:

-- a. for works, supplies requiring siting or installation operations or services, the educational and professional qualifications, skills, experience and expertise of the persons responsible for performance; - b. a list of the following, with a description providing sufficient details on their relevance to the selection criteria: - 1. of the principal services provided and supplies delivered in the past 3 years, with the nature of the services, the sums, dates and clients, public or private, accompanied upon request by statements issued by the clients; where necessary in order to ensure an adequate level of competition, the contracting authority may indicate that evidence of relevant supplies or services delivered or performed more than 3 years before will be taken into account; - 2. of the works carried out in the last 5 years, accompanied by certificates of satisfactory execution for the most important works; where necessary in order to ensure an adequate level of competition, the contracting authority may indicate that evidence of relevant works delivered or performed more than 5 years before will be taken into account; - c. a statement of the technical equipment, tools or plant available to the economic operator for performing a service or works contract; - d. a description of the technical facilities and means available to the economic operator to for ensuring quality, and a description of available study and research facilities; - e. a reference to the technicians or technical bodies available to the economic operator, whether or not belonging directly to it, especially those responsible for quality control; - f. in respect of supplies: samples, descriptions or authentic photographs or certificates drawn up by official quality control institutes or agencies of recognised competence attesting the conformity of the products clearly identified by references to technical specifications or standards; - g. for works or services, a statement of the average annual manpower and the number of managerial staff of the economic operator for the last 3 years; - h. an indication of the supply chain management and tracking systems that the economic operator will be able to apply when performing the contract; - i. an indication of the environmental management measures that the economic operator will be able to apply when performing the contract.
+- a. for works, supplies requiring siting or installation operations or services, the educational and professional qualifications, skills, experience and expertise of the persons responsible for performance; - b. a list of the following, with a description providing sufficient details on their relevance to the selection criteria: - 1. of the principal services provided and supplies delivered in the past 3 years, with the nature of the services, the sums, dates and clients, public or private, accompanied upon request by statements issued by the clients; where necessary in order to ensure an adequate level of competition, the contracting authority may indicate that evidence of relevant supplies or services delivered or performed more than 3 years before will be taken into account;

-123 Article 20 of Annex I to the FR.
+&lt;sup>123Article 20 of Annex I to the FR.